 FPL & Duda Farms Announce Aid For Manatee Feeding

 The race to raise $180,000 to support the U.S. Fish and Wildlife Service and FWC’s supplemental feeding trial starving manatees in the Indian River Lagoon is on.
-Luckily, thanks to a generous $25,000 donation from Florida Power & Light (FPL), we’re off to a great start.
+Luckily, thanks to a generous $25,000 donation from Florida Power & Light (FPL), through its charitable arm the NextEra Energy Foundation, we’re off to a great start.